-In 2018 the Faculty of Arts at the University of Melbourne will establish Arts Teaching Innovation (ATI) as a specialist team of teaching and learning practitioners who will provide pedagogical support to academic staff who are engaged in undergraduate and graduate teaching within the Faculty across its five schools.
+In 2018 the Faculty of Arts at the University of Melbourne will establish a specialist team of teaching and learning practitioners who will be providing pedagogical support to academic staff who are engaged in undergraduate and graduate teaching within the Faculty across its five schools.
+This will bring together existing staff in the areas of Work Integrated Learning, Object Based Learning and Curriculum Design and Development.
+It will be an academic unit led by an Associate Dean (Teaching and Learning).